Dark Energy with Logarithmic Cosmological Fluid: Quintessence with four scalar fields

 so the potential $V$ cannot be expressed in terms of the $\phi$ explicitly.
-Also, positivity of the square root in the above expression restricts the applicable range of $a$ which turns out to be $a\gtrsim a_{-+}$, which is the same as the positivity of the $\rho_{\phi}$ of (\ref{energyded}).
-Basically, this comes from the imposition of the acceleration condition (\ref{OurChooseAnsantz}), and this condition restricts the dynamically permitted region to $a \geq a_{-+}.$ A closed form of the potential is viable, if we neglect the matter density in the evolution equations, that is, in the scalar-dominated epoch.
-In this case, the ratio of $H^2$ and $\dot{\phi}^2$ is given by
+Also, the positivity of the square root in the above expression restricts the applicable range of $a$, which turns out to be $a\gtrsim a_{-+}$, and this is the same as the positivity of the $\rho_{\phi}$ of Eq. (\ref{energyded}).
+Basically, this comes from the imposition of the acceleration condition, Eq. (\ref{OurChooseAnsantz}), and this condition restricts the dynamically permitted region to $a \geq a_{-+}.$ A closed form of the potential is viable, if we neglect the matter density in the evolution equations, that is, in the scalar-dominated epoch.
+In this case, the ratio of $\dot{\phi}^2$ to $H^2$ is given by

 and we can adjust the parameter $\alpha = -{1\over3}A$.
 Then, we have